Troop-364/T364-web/docs/pizza-oven-merit-badge/index.md

       </li>
       <li>
-        Write down and share with your merit badge instructor what you would do differently to improve the oven or pizza next time.
+        Write down and share with your merit badge instructor what you would do differently if you had to do it over again.
       </li>
     </ol>
   </div>